rohanmathur91/rohanmathur91/README.md

 #### About 🌎:
 - I like to build stuff using **[react](https://reactjs.org/)**, and explore things in-depth.
-- Currently I am learning web performance and frontend at scale.
+- Currently I am learning testing and frontend at scale.

 #### Work 🏗️:
 - Software Development Engineer at **[Requestly (YC W22)](https://requestly.io/)**.